BlakeXiaoLong/Final-Project/README.md

 # Final-Project
 Java Project

-This may or may not be a game, and it may or may not be a Java port of TGUA (assuming I finish the C++ version)
+This is to be a game, the details are unknown right now (as are the opponents, plot, location, and basically everything else.
+Honestly, the only thing we've got so far is the name of the character.)

+More information to come as the project head comes up with it.